Clearwater Lake AssociationDeerwood MN

 A loon pair will normally mate several times and produce 1 or 2 eggs within a few days.
 Our newlyweds took a bit longer to settle down to business and lay 1 egg. . .
 3 WEEKS longer.
 Those frisky buggers!
 The theory from USGS is that it takes a while for the female hormone cycle to adjust and become fertile.

-The Loon Researchers at USGS have been following our web cam to monitor the habits of first time breeders.
+The Loon Researchers at USGS followed our web cam to monitor the habits of first time breeders.
 Once again, Clearwater lake is helping to teach the professionals.

 Screen shots from the web cam